ZhonghaoJiang/Response_Letter_Template/README.md

-# Response Letter Template of TSE/TOSEM
+# Response Letter Template for TSE/TOSEM

 This repository contains a LaTeX template for writing response letters to reviewers and editors of TSE/TOSEM journals (maybe others).
 The template is designed to help authors effectively address the comments and suggestions provided by reviewers and editors during the peer review process.